indralukmana/turbin3_Q3_indralukmana_capstone/docs/v0/03-user-stories-research.md

   * **Before:** "User stakes SOL and starts learning."
   * **After:**
         1. "User selects a learning deck."
-        2. "User approves the transaction to stake SOL in a time-locked vault."
+        2. "User approves the transaction to stake SOL in a vault to begin a study streak."
   * **Rationale:** Separated user choice from the on-chain action.

 * **Story 2:**